 When should I be there?

-J.D., LL.M. and J.S.D. graduates are expected to arrive no later than 9:30 a.m.
-The doors will open at 9:30 a.m. for you and guests.
-We encourage you to advise your guests to be seated by 10:15 a.m.
+JD graduates should arrive no later than 9:30 a.m. and proceed to the graduate line-up area.
+The doors will open at 9:30 a.m. for your guests.
+We encourage you to advise your guests to be seated by 10:25 a.m.
 The processional begins promptly at 10:30 a.m.

 What do I bring?

-You must have your academic attire (robe and hood) and phonetic name card.
-If the phonetic spelling is inaccurate, please go to the concierge table, ask for a replacement card, spell your name properly, and keep the new card.
+Your academic attire, (robe, hood, and tam) and your name card (enclosed in this envelope).
+If the phonetic spelling is inaccurate, please go to the student concierge table on Amsterdam Avenue and ask for a replacement card, spell your name properly, and keep the new card.
 Also, please make sure that all clasps and fasteners on the inside of your hood are undone.

 Should I give my guests my handbag, briefcase, coat or umbrella?

-Yes, please do not bring any personal belongings to the Robing Area.
-There is nowhere to store your belongings before or during the ceremony, please give your personal belongings (handbags, briefcases, umbrellas and/or coats) to your guests before you go to the Robing Area.
-You will not be permitted to store anything below your seats in the Beacon Theatre.
-Please note that you may not process back to your original seat.
+YES, do not bring any personal belongings.
+Please give any items to your guests before you go to the graduate line-up area on Amsterdam Avenue.
+There is nowhere for you to store your belongings before or during the ceremony.
+You will not be permitted to store anything below your seats in the Theatre as you will not return to the same seat following your hooding.